 Philip eventually settled in London, met Paolo and started to help him with some interior design projects.
 Not long after, Philip’s passion and natural instinct for design began to influence the direction of the firm, and over the past decade, his work has been pivotal to the company’s growth.
 Now leading the Design Studio, he oversees numerous residential, hospitality and commercial projects around the world.

-Years ago, whilst Paolo was running the shop, he and Philip renovated and reconfigured a rambling, unconventional apartment, one that has since been photographed and published in countless top design magazines.
+Paolo and Philip designed their first apartment together 25 years ago, which has since been photographed and published in countless top design magazines.
 People—customers and friends—would visit the apartment, and then go to the shop that Paolo owned to ask, “Won’t you please do my house?”
 That’s how the design business launched, expanding organically.
 Today the firm has projects on every continent.

 Together, with their exceptional eye for detail, Paolo and Philip oversee all aspects of the company’s business.
 They are always studying, always absorbing, always looking at design, art and architecture.
 For them, design isn’t a job, it’s their life.